Allaeddineattia/Hod_Music_Player/README.md

 Running the programme:

--put your music in the music folder "./music", it's highly recommended to use taged mp3 files.
+-put your music in the music folder "./src/music", it's highly recommended to use taged mp3 files.

--Then run:
+-Then run from src/:
-python2.7 main.py
+python2.7 app.py